bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] A base package for the project has been defined
 - [ ] A SonarQube project has been created
 - [ ] All team members have SonarLint installed on their IDEs
-- [ ] All infrastructure relate choices have been made
+- [ ] All infrastructure related choices have been made
 	- [ ]  Integration systems
 	- [ ] Database
 	- [ ] Application Server